classic-terra/documents/proposals/lunc-usdc-prop.md

 - **Putting Community Funds to Work**.
 Up until now, community funds have been sitting dormant in the Community Pool.
 This proposal presents an opportunity to earn yield from this capital through swap fees on the seeded liquidity.

+- **Burns**.
+A native LUNC/USDC pair will generate tax volume and, therefore, LUNC burns, Community Pool funding and Oracle Pool funding.
+There are other off-chain platforms to swap LUNC/USDC, but these usually do not account for Terra Classic's on chain taxes.

 ### Execution Plan

 <p align="center">